GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 ### Labels

 Labels are text that display information or values of the data.
 In QGIS, you can either select __Single Labels__ or __Rule-based Labelling__.
-For each option, an attribute (`value`) that will be displayed on the map.
+For each option, an attribute (`value`) will be displayed on the map.
 Additionally, you can __change the font, font size, colour and some other styling options__ for the label text.

 ::::{tab-set}

 :::{tab-item} Single Labels

 - Creates a single label style for every feature in the layer.
-You can select a attribute (value) which will be displayed.
+You can select an attribute (value) which will be displayed.
 For example, the name of a settlement.
 You need to know which attribute displays the information you want to display.
 Look at the attribute table of the dataset to find it out.

 :::